Skip to content

 Use Manager when you need to call SwarmManager methods directly and have a SwarmAgent reference in hand.
 All force methods on SwarmAgent already check that Manager is non-null before forwarding.

-public int AgentIndex { get; }
+public SwarmAgentHandle Handle { get; }

 AgentCollider